 - You are given the option to manually or automatically sync your orders from Shopify to Xero

 - There is no intelligence in Xero to match a bank deposit with a subset of Shopify invoices and the related payout fee.

-- For Shopify stores that have more than 50 sales per day, the Shopify to Xero data could overwhelm Xero and matching could become time consuming
+- For Shopify stores that have more than 10 sales per day, the Shopify to Xero data can push too much detail to Xero and matching could become time consuming

-- There is no integration between Shopify and Xero for inventory – so a new add on solution would have to be introduced to track perpetual inventory in Xero
+- There is no integration between Shopify and Xero for inventory – so only sales get synced, not cost of sales.

-- Shopify does not offer a batched payment option, so for high volume stores (more than 50 invoices a day) the sync may not be an option as you will spend too much time matching payment gateway deposits to invoices in Xero.
+- Xero Integration by Bold does not offer a batched payment option, so for high volume stores (more than 50 invoices a day) the sync may not be an option as you will spend too much time matching payment gateway deposits to invoices in Xero.

-- There is no option to toggle payment on or off so all payments are synced to Xero
+- There is no option to toggle payments on or off so all payments are synced to Xero.

 - Open (unpaid) Shopify orders are not synced to Xero, ever.

-How to match unreconciled bank transactions with the Shopify Sync:
+Matching unreconciled bank transactions with the Shopify Bold Sync

 The process involved here requires some training, but once we show you how to match you should be able to do most of the data entry yourself.
 Be careful not to code your bank transactions directly to sales, because if you do your revenue will show up as doubled – you must MATCH each bank deposit to the net result of the payout figure (individual invoices, less adjustments, and payout fees).